 How Long Will It Take To Resume Blowing Warm Air?

-If your furnace is blowing cold air, you might wonder how long it takes to resume blowing warm air.
 Once your furnace is fixed, it typically takes 5 to 15 minutes to resume blowing warm air, depending on the types of furnace and the specific repair.
 After the unit restarts, the burners or heating elements need a short time to warm up, followed by the blower fan activating to distribute heated air.
-If it takes significantly longer, there may still be an issue that needs attention.
+If it takes significantly longer, there may still be an issue that requires advanced troubleshooting.

 Connect With A Bryant Professional For Cold Air From Furnace Issues